 Citizenship and Residency Requirements for SNAP in North Dakota

-Before you can qualify for food stamps in North Dakota, you must be a resident of the state.
+You must be a resident of the state to qualify for food stamps in North Dakota.
 It is not possible to get benefits from the DHS if you do not live in North Dakota, even if you meet the other basic requirements.

 However, you may be able to undergo the steps to apply for SNAP in your home state instead.
 The basic food stamp qualifications are similar in each state.